 - The student has a disability.
-(Emotional discomfort resulting from living in College Housing without one's Pet does not qualify as a disability.) - The Assistance Animal is necessary for the student to have an equal opportunity to use and enjoy, or to participate in, College Housing. - There is a relationship or nexus between the student's disability and the assistance the animal provides.
+(Emotional discomfort resulting from living in College Housing without one's animal does not qualify as a disability.) - There is a relationship or nexus between the student's disability and the assistance the animal provides.